Ana Mendieta’s Conceptual Performative Practice

 In fall 1970 the CNPA invited Robert Wilson as an artist in residence to produce Handbill and Deafman Glance.
 Mendieta performed in both.
 Wilson’s living quarters became an intermedia community where students, faculty, Iowa City residents, and occasionally performers from New York discussed how artwork could bridge the boundaries between art and life.
 His daily workshops in body awareness and movement provided several important learning experiences: one, they stressed the importance of the body in creating a scene, a notion she exploited to its limits; two, they affirmed the necessity of spontaneity within a well-rehearsed framework; and three, they taught the importance of being in control of one’s body while performing—an action that required delicacy, balance, and concentration.
 These ideas were reinforced by Breder as well as by other artists who taught or lectured in both programs.

-Untitled (Body Piece in Baptismal Font), (artista en la fuente bautismal en la iglesia en Cuilapan, Oaxaca, Mexico), verano 1974.
-Photo
+Ana Mendieta, Untitled (Body Piece in Baptismal Font), (artista en la fuente bautismal en la iglesia en Cuilapan, Oaxaca, Mexico), verano 1974.
+Photo courtesy Hans Breder

 Hans Breder, Body Sculpture (modelo, espesos, columnas en el aire libre de patio), iglesia Cuilapan, Oaxaca, Mexico, 1973.
 Foto y cortesia Hans Breder